rubigdata/bigdata-blog-2019-LucaLin/A3 blog.md

 Because the first query is not preprocessed for noise, it gives a different word count than the second query, where the words are preprocessed to be all lower case and where special characters are removed using regular expressions.
 This demonstrates the importance of understanding the data.

+In the example, flatMap is used.
+The difference between map and flatmap seems to be that map maps to an array with the same dimensions, whereas in flatmap you can increase the dimensions of the resulting array.
+In the example, 'words' will be mapped onto a bigger array because the sentences are split into words using .split(" ").

 One aspect of SPARK is that the data is held in memory.
 Using the command .cache, the data can be held in memory.
 This speeds up processing of future queries.
 There is also .persist.
 However, reading through the documentation of .cache and .persist, it seems like they do the same, just different syntax.
 In the notebook, the wordcount RDD wc is cached before filtering and collecting:

 	wc.cache()